 It should be noted that, an important requirement for the GD-FEC described in previous section is the decoding delay of GD-FEC.
-Figure 11-2 shows none or minimum delay requirements for the GD-FEC decoding whereas enough delay is yielded in the GD-FEC encoding (in the case of L=4).
+Figure 11-2 shows none or minimum delay for the GD-FEC decoding whereas enough delay is yielded in the GD-FEC encoding (in the case of L=4).